PaulRosenthal/Coastal-Florida-Climate-Changes/README.md

-# Northwest Florida Coastal Changes
+# Sea Florida Change - Northwest Florida Coastal Changes

-Welcome to the NorthwestFLSeaLevelChanges repository; it has been created to help visualize anticipated sea level variance over time.
+Welcome to the Sea Florida Change repository; it has been created to help visualize anticipated sea level variance over time.

 ## Production and Testing Environments

 There are two environments associated with this project.
-The first is the production website that is accessible via [https://coastalflchanges.ga](https://coastaflchanges.ga).
+The first is the production website that is accessible via [https://SeaFLChange.org](https://SeaFLChange.org).
 The second is an environment used for development and testing.
-It is accessible via [test.coastalflchanges.ga](https://test.coastalflchanges.ga).
+It is accessible via [test.SeaFLChange.org](https://test.SeaFLChange.org).

 The badge below shows the current status of the most recent build for the test environment: